Funding Spotlight

-I am very pleased to announce that I was awarded a VR Starting Grant from the Swedish Resarch Counicl.
+SynTM is a Starting Grant from the Swedish Resarch Council.
 VR Starting Grants are very competitive with 14% success rate for Year 2020.
-The aim of the grant is to give junior researchers the opportunity to establish themselves as independent researchrs in Sweden.
-The Swedish Resarch Council rewards basic research of the highest scientific quality in national competition.
-The grant is awareded for the project "SynTM: Synthesis of Teamwork Multi-Agent Systems".
+The aim of the grant is to give junior researchers the opportunity to establish themselves as independent researchers in Sweden.
+The grant is awarded for the project "SynTM: Synthesis of Teamwork Multi-Agent Systems".
 The purpose of SYNTM is to develop a foundational framework that will enable the automatic production of correct Teamwork MAS from high-level descriptions of desired behaviour.
-The findings of SYNTM will comprise a significant development of current theories, that are still unable to handle this class of systems. (see project summary).
+The findings of SYNTM will comprise a significant development of current theories, that are still unable to handle this class of systems.

 Grant agreement ID: 2020-03401